 In 1716 Gottfried Leibniz died; as a result, he lost the de facto debate that he was having with Isaac Newton about the nature of time and space.
 Absolute or relational?
 Current work by theoretical physicists, Carlo Rovelli and Richard Muller (Berkeley), side with Leibniz.
 “Eventually,” Camber comments, “I think everybody will abandon Newton.
 It may take a few generations.
 The key challenge will be to redefine infinity if space and time are understood to be finite, discrete, quantized and derivative.”

 Max Tegmark of MIT appears to be leading the attack on infinity.
 He just wants to stop using the concept altogether.
-Camber says, “No, no, no, let’s redefine it.
+I say, “No, no, no, let’s redefine it.
 I think continuity (numbers) and symmetry (geometries) could easily replace time and space.
 We shouldn’t abandon infinity.
 It is a key part of mathematics and physics and science in general.
-Every non-repeating, never-ending number — I’m told there there may be as many as 300 such constants — these are the access paths between the finite and infinite.
-We just need to find out how to plug them into all 202 notations.”
+Every non-repeating, never-ending number — I’m told there there may be as many as 300 such constants — are the access paths between the finite and infinite.
+We just need to find out how to plug them into all 202 notations.

 A little background:

-In 1977 Camber was invited and visited with John Bell at CERN to discuss the Einstein Podolsy Rosen (EPR) paradox.
-In 1980 he more pointedly studied this thought experiment with O. Costa de Beauregard and JP Vigier in Paris.
-Yet, he was also a resident theologian at The American Church in Paris.
-Too much physics for religion and too much perfection for physics, he stood on the sidelines for 30 years until finally recognizing the importance and relational character of base-2, combinatorial geometries and the Planck units.
+1977: Invited and visited with John Bell at CERN to discuss the Einstein Podolsy Rosen (EPR) paradox.
+1980: More pointedly studied this thought experiment with O. Costa de Beauregard and JP Vigier in Paris.
+Also, as a resident theologian at The American Church in Paris, there was too much physics for religion and too much perfection for physics.
+Standing on the sidelines for 30 years, finally recognized the importance and relational character of base-2, combinatorial geometries and the Planck units.
 The Big Board-little universe (BB-lu, pronounced “bib-blu”) matrix was the result.
 Until 2011, nobody had see the universe mapped with Planck numbers, simple geometries and simple math.
 In 1986 the Princeton physicist, John Wheeler, may have anticipated such a development when he said, “Behind it all is surely an idea so simple, so beautiful, that when we grasp it — in a decade, a century, or a millennium – we will all say to each other, how could it have been otherwise?”

 Let’s talk and let’s get to work!